Chromebook and Technology Acceptable Use Policy

 What happens if my Chromebook freezes/fails?

-Damaged or non-functioning devices should be turned in to Padua so the unit can be inspected and repaired.
+Damaged or non-functioning devices should be turned in to the Help Desk so the unit can be inspected and repaired.
 Padua technology staff members can repair many problems in-house, which may take a day or two.
-Other problems may require the devices being sent out for repair, which can take several days or perhaps longer.
+Other problems may require the device to be sent out for repair, which can take several days or perhaps longer.
 Students who have their Chromebook out for repair will be issued a loaner that is expected to be taken care of just as the student’s own Chromebook.
 Students are NOT to attempt to repair the device.

 What if my Chromebook is stolen?

 In order to receive another Chromebook due to theft, the student’s parents must provide a copy of a filed police report.
 After this, a verdict will be reached with the insurance company on whether or not they will provide a replacement.
 Please keep in mind if a Chromebook is stolen from an unsecured location such as an unlocked car, insurance will not cover the replacement.